conner-huf/conner-huf/README.md

 </p>

 <p>
     🌱 - I mostly work with Python backends and React.js frontends.
-However, I've really enjoyed working with .NET, so I'm now working on migrating some of my backends and APIs to .NET.
-Lately, I've been developing a fullstack app for finding concerts in your area, and I'm really excited with how it's going!
+I've also enjoyed working with the .NET ecosystem, and I've just finished migrating everything onto Azure App Service deployments.
 I've *really* enjoyed working in Unity, and I'll probably continue making side projects in Unity as a lil' side hobby.
     I think my favorite project I've worked on lately has been the ConnerAPI.
-I had heard of someone making their resume into an API, and thought it was a really neat idea, so I used it to get more familiar with .NET.
-I absolutely fell in love with using the .NET ecosystem for building out the API and deploying it with Azure.
-It was an awesome experience.
+I had heard of someone making their resume into an API, and thought it was a really neat idea, so I first got it implemented in .NET/C#.
+Then I eventually combined all of my backends into a unified backend in Python and I'm loving where it is now.
 </p>

 <p>